proa-data/proa-gulp/README.md

 │  │  ├─ index.less
 │  │  └─ index.scss
 │  └─ index.html
-├─ .gitignore
 ├─ bower.json
 ├─ gulpfile.js
-├─ package-lock.json
 └─ package.json
 ```

-The disposition of the other files present in `src` is merely indicative; and its content, adjustable and optional.
+In `src`, only `index.html` is required.
+However, if Sass is used, both files must to exist.

+### Domains

+Running Gulp command, an additional parameter can be included (e.g.: `gulp --dev` o `gulp build --pro`) to indicate the domain of connection path.
+Defaults to local.

+These domain URLs must to appear listed in `package.json` with the property `domains` (optionally also `domainsAliases`, to assign domain name for each alias).

+And, to capture the selected URL, put `{{PROA_DOMAIN}}` where it would be located in your source code.

 ## Pending

-- Once the server waits for changes, synchronize also the deletion of files (from `src`).
+- [ ] Once the server waits for changes, synchronize also the deletion of files (from `src`).
+- [ ] Sass errors must not break the Gulp process (like Less).
-- Bower should be replaced as a dependency manager.
+- [ ] Bower should be replaced as a dependency manager.
 It is currently [under maintenance](https://bower.io/blog/2017/how-to-migrate-away-from-bower/) and, therefore, its use is not recommended.